Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin

 \subsection{Performance Metrics}

-The most common performance metrics in current machine learning tasks are accuracy, precision, recall and F1-score.
+The most common performance metrics in current machine learning tasks are accuracy, precision, recall, and F1-score.
 However, all these metrics are designed for classification tasks.
-For signaling models, each IE has multiple possible values and each signaling message has multiple IEs, which is actually a multi-class multi-label classification task and requires the redefinition of the evaluation metrics.
+In the case of signaling messages, each IE has multiple possible values and each signaling message has multiple IEs, which is actually a multi-class multi-label classification task.
+Consequently, the evaluation metrics necessitate a redefinition to suit this particular scenario.

 Considering a single signaling message, the accuracy can be defined as